-A tardy is issued to any student that misses 15 minutes or less in any class.
-After this time the student is considered fully absent.
-A student who arrives late for school must report to the office for a pass to class.
-Traffic congestion, oversleeping, car trouble, etc., are not excuses.
-If a student is considered tardy due to a medical appointment, a note from the doctor is required to waive the tardy.
-For every tardy after the fourth, the student will receive a minor detention, the sixth a major detention, for the seventh through ninth time tardy the student will receive a Saturday school and a tenth tardy will result in suspension out of school.
+During regular school hours a tardy is issued to any student that misses 15 minutes or less in any class.
+After 15 minutes, the student is considered fully absent.
+A student who arrives late for school must report to the office prior to reporting to class.
+If a student is detained in a previous class, she should secure a note from her teacher and take the note to the main office to receive a pass to admit her to the next class.

+For every tardy after the fourth, the student will receive detention, for the seventh through ninth time tardy the student will receive a Saturday school and a tenth tardy will result in suspension out of school.

 Students who are continually tardy also risk the loss of co-curricular activities, including, but not limited to, dances, sports/art events, and/or participation in baccalaureate or graduation.
-If a student is detained in class, she should secure a note from her teacher and take the note to the Attendance Office to receive a pass to admit her to the next class.